Frequently Asked Questions

 A - Once your utility bill (water, sewer, electric, trash) becomes seven (7) days past due, a 6 percent late charge will be assessed to your past due account balance.
 Also, if your account goes to disconnection for non-payment, there is a $25 disconnection fee and a $25 reconnection fee.

 You may also mail your payment in, drop it in the mailbox located on the median at the entrance of Town Hall, put it in the payment box inside the lobby or give it to the cashier for a receipt.
-We currently accept debit cards, cash, money orders, checks or cashier checks for payment.
+We currently accept credit cards, debit cards, cash, money orders, checks or cashier checks for payment.

-Credit cards are not accepted at this time.
 We also offer a direct debit option for those who would like their utility payments debited directly from checking or savings accounts monthly.
 This option requires a preauthorized payment plan form to be filled out and dropped off or mailed to Town Hall.
 If you are putting your payment in a drop box or sending through the mail, please do not send cash.
 PLEASE NOTE: The town now deposits checks electronically with deposit-on-site software.
 Make sure funds are available in your account at the time you make your payment to the town.

 A - No, we do not take payments over the phone at this time.
 However, customers may now pay utility bills online!